esciencecenter-digital-skills/NEBULA-docs/module-dir-structure.md

 ```

-## Text, exercises and online resources files
+## Text, exercises and online resources
 These chapters are defined by simply Markdown `*.md` files with an initial YAML heading.

-An example `text.md` file is shown below:
+As discussed [before](module-elements.md), a text chapter is intended to cover the same content as in the slides but in a descriptive and readable way, potentially with a time indication.
+An example is shown below:

 ```markdown
 ---
 title: Software Testing